Skip to main content

 Essential Type Coverage

 Your team should cover as many types as possible while avoiding overlapping weaknesses.
-Here's a beginner-friendly approach to type selection:
+Here is a beginner-friendly approach to type selection:

 Fire type icon